-Over the past five years, ITECA has engaged proactively and regularly with both TEQSA and ASQA, and the relevant Commonwealth Department with policy and legislative responsibility, draw attention to the duplicative regulatory settings and processes that exist and to look at meaningful ways to reduce red tape.
+Over the past five years, ITECA has worked proactively with both TEQSA, ASQA, and the relevant Commonwealth Department to draw attention to these duplicative regulatory settings and processes.
+ITECA has advocated for meaningful ways to reduce red tape while ensuring the necessary levels of student protection are maintained.

-It is recognised as well as appreciated that the higher education sector and the vocational education and training sector have inherent differences in terms of education / training delivery and measuring student performance, so much so that regulatory convergence here would be difficult.
-At the same time, however, there are regulatory compliance areas across both that confront dual sector providers where a convergence of TEQSA's and ASQA's regulatory standards would be possible and indeed welcome.
-These may include those aspects of the Higher Education Standards Framework 2015 (Cth) and the Standards for Registered Training Organisations 2015 (Cth) that relate to:
+While it is recognised that regulatory convergence between the higher education and vocational education and training sectors is difficult due to inherent differences, there are areas of regulatory compliance that confront dual sector providers where a convergence of TEQSA's and ASQA's regulatory standards would be possible and beneficial.
+ITECA welcomes any effort to streamline the regulatory framework and reduce the red tape burden for dual sector providers, without compromising student protection and the quality of educational outcomes.

+Areas of the regulatory frameworks that may be considered for convergence might include those aspects of the Higher Education Standards Framework 2015 (Cth) and the Standards for Registered Training Organisations 2015 (Cth) that relate to:

-Areas targeted for regulatory convergence -
+Areas suggested for regulatory convergence -

 - Corporate governance;

 - Corporate monitoring and accountability;

 - Facilities and infrastructure;

 - Student grievance and complaints requirements;

 - Staffing; and

+- Information for prospective and current students.